 When I've finished, what course can I do next?

-You could enrol onto Stanislavski workshop for further exploration of the system and consider a course in Method acting.
-Acting Improvers, and or begin screen acting classes are all suitable progressions.
+Consider a course in Method acting.
+Acting Improvers, and or beginners screen acting classes are all suitable progressions.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.